ju-bezdek/langchain-decorators/README.md

     ```<prompt:system>
     You are a {agent_role} hacker.
-You mus act like one.
+You must act like one.
     You reply always in code, using python or javascript code block...
     for example: